sidharrth2002/LaBo/report/main.typ

 == Experimental Infrastructure

-All experiments were run on a single NVIDIA L40S GPU in the Department of Computer Science's GPU server #footnote[Weights and Biases are used for experimental tracking].
+All experiments were run on a single NVIDIA L40S GPU in the Department of Computer Science's GPU server, while Weights and Biases is used for experimental tracking #cite(<wandb>).
 We run all few-shot models for a maximum of 5000 epochs, while restricting fully supervised models to 1500 epochs #footnote[tuned to prevent overfitting where the training accuracy can quickly hit 100% due to under-parametrisation].
+To tackle the cold start issue for noisy gate parameters, we allow a 500 epoch warm start, where the only trainable parameters are the gate.

 = Results